surfliner/surfliner-mirror/CONTRIBUTING.md

 ### Branching Strategy

 We are using a [trunk-based][trunk] branching strategy.
-In short, this means we have a running `master` branch, `feature` branches for new work, and tagged releases.
+In short, this means we have a running `trunk` branch, `feature` branches for new work, and tagged releases.

-If you are coming from a [gitflow][gitflow] strategy, you'll note that your feature branches will always merge back into `master` as opposed to `develop`.
+If you are coming from a [gitflow][gitflow] strategy, you'll note that your feature branches will always merge back into `trunk` as opposed to `develop`.

 ## Contributing Tasks